ropensci/roweb3/content/blog/2026-06-29-news-june-2026/index.md

 ### goodpractice's new features and behind-the-scene notes

-Software Review Lead Mark Padgham and long-time community member [Athanasia Mo Mowinckel](/author/athanasia-mo-mowinckel/) have written a blog post most relevant to package developers for two reasons:
+Software Review Lead Mark Padgham and long-time community member [Athanasia Mo Mowinckel](/author/athanasia-mo-mowinckel/) have written a blog post particularly relevant to package developers for two reasons:

-- Learn how goodpractice, that help make your package better, has improved.
+- Learn how goodpractice, which helps make your package better, has improved.
 - Read how Mark and Mo collaborated, including their use of LLMs in the development process.

 ### Dumb Ways for an Open Source Project to Die